 In addition, traditional lath and plaster has been used to re-build Coleridge’s bedroom ceiling.

-Where possible, the original timber has been salvaged and floorboards replaced in their original locations,
+Where possible, the original timber has been salvaged and floorboards have been replaced in their original locations,

 Allan Bank is well worth a visit anytime.